Trade to be focus of Australia, Indonesia talks

 11:00am: Ian Rintoul from the Refugee Action Coalition says the tragedy could have been averted if the Government had not been slow to react.

 "On Wednesday they considered the boat to be in sufficient distress to tell it to turn around.
-They continued to get phone calls.
+They continued to get phone calls.10:45am: Christmas Island resident Mark Trenorden has sent the ABC a photo of the Cape Oceania, one of the merchant vessels called in to take survivors to safety.
+Send us your photos here.

 "It seems to me insufficient efforts had been made to find out the difficulties the boat was in and provide the support it was going to need."